Fung920/blogsource/source/_posts/part-of-12c-new-features.markdown

 ```
 SQL> truncate table user_t;
 ```
-If in production environments, this table maybe still got some DML operations, in this situation, it's recommended that use remap approache to recover this table.
+If in production environments, this table maybe still got some DBL operations, in this situation, it's recommended that use remap approach to recover this table.
 ```
 #connect to CDB with RMAN
 RMAN> recover table fung.t of pluggable database pdb12c